-If you want to know how to stop your toddler escaping from their car seat, then the 5 tips on this page will point you in the right direction!
+If you want to know how to stop your toddler from escaping from their car seat, then the 5 tips on this page will point you in the right direction!

 Ultimately, as the driver, you are responsible for the safety of your child.
 So you don’t want anything bad to happen.